zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - `0`: Records audio only.
   - `1`: Records video only.
   - `2`: (Default) Records audio and video.
 - `decryptionMode`: (Optional) Number.
+The decryption mode that is the same as the encryption mode set by the Agora Native/Web SDK.
 When the channel is encrypted, Agora Cloud Recording uses `decryptionMode` to enable the built-in decryption function.
-The decryption mode must be the same as the encryption mode set by the Agora Native/Web SDK.
   - `0`: (Default) None.
   - `1`: AES-128, XTS mode.
   - `2`: AES-128, ECB mode.
   - `3`: AES-256, XTS mode.
 - `secret`: (Optional) String.
 The decryption password when decryption mode is enabled.
 - `channelType`: (Optional) Number.
-Channel profile.
+The channel profile.
 Agora Cloud Recording must use the same channel profile as the Agora Native/Web SDK.
 Otherwise, issues may occur.
   - `0`: (Default) Communication profile.
   - `1`: Live broadcast profile.
 - `audioProfile`: (Optional) Number.
-Sets the sample rate, bitrate, encoding mode, and the number of channels.
+The sample rate, bitrate, encoding mode, and the number of channels.
 You cannot set this parameter in individual recording mode.
   - `0`: (Default) Sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 48 Kbps.
   - `1`: Sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 128 Kbps.
   - `2`: Sample rate of 48 kHz, music encoding, stereo, and a bitrate of up to 192 Kbps.
 - `videoStreamType`: (Optional) Number.
-Sets the type of the video stream.
+The type of the video stream.
   - `0`: (Default) Records the high-stream video.
   - `1`: Records the low-stream video.
 - `maxIdleTime`: (Optional) Number.
 Agora Cloud Recording automatically stops recording and leaves the channel when there is no user in the recording channel after a time period (30 seconds by default) set by this parameter.
-The value range is from 5 to 2<sup>23</sup>-1.
+The value range is from 5 to 2<sup>32</sup>-1.
 - `transcodingConfig`: (Optional) JSON.
 The transcoding configuration.
-If you omit this parameter, the recording uses the default values.
+You cannot set this parameter in individual recording mode.
 If you set this parameter, ensure that you set `width`, `height`, `fps`, and `bitrate`.
+Refer to [How do I set the video profile of the recorded video?](https://docs.agora.io/en/faq/recording_video_profile) for detailed information about setting `transcodingConfig`.
   - `width`: (Mandatory) Number.
 The width of the mixed video (pixels).
 The default value is 360.
 The maximum resolution is 1080p and an error occurs if the maximum resolution is exceeded.
   - `height`: (Mandatory) Number.
 The height of the mixed video (pixels).
 The default value is 640.
 The maximum resolution is 1080p and an error occurs if the maximum resolution is exceeded.
   - `fps`: (Mandatory) Number.
 The video frame rate (fps).
 The default value is 15.
   - `bitrate`: (Mandatory) Number.
 The video bitrate (Kbps).
 The default value is 500.
   - `maxResolutionUid`: (Optional) String.
 When `mixedVideoLayout` is set as `2` (vertical layout), you can specify the UID of the large video window by this parameter.
   - `backgroundColor`: (Optional) String.
 The background color of the canvas (the display window or screen) in RGB hex value.
 The string starts with a "#".
 The default value is `"#000000"`, the black color.
   - `mixedVideoLayout`: (Optional) Number.
-Sets the video mixing layout.
+The video mixing layout.
 0, 1, and 2 are the [predefined layouts](../../en/cloud-recording/cloud_layout_guide.md).
 If you set this parameter as 3, you need to set the layout by the `layoutConfig` parameter.
     - `0`: (Default) Floating layout.
 The first user in the channel occupies the full canvas.
 The other users occupy the small regions on top of the canvas, starting from the bottom left corner.
 The small regions are arranged in the order of the users joining the channel.
 This layout supports one full-size region and up to four rows of small regions on top with four regions per row, comprising 17 users.
     - `1`: Best fit layout.
 This is a grid layout.
 The number of columns and rows and the grid size vary depending on the number of users in the channel.
 This layout supports up to 17 users.
     - `2`: Vertical layout.
 One large region is displayed on the left edge of the canvas, and several smaller regions are displayed along the right edge of the canvas.
 The space on the right supports up to 2 columns of small regions with 8 regions per column.
 This layout supports up to 17 users.
     - `3`: Customized layout.
 Set the `layoutConfig` parameter to customize the layout.
   - `layoutConfig`: (Optional) JSONArray.
 An array of the configuration of each user's region.
 Supports 17 users at most.
 Each user's region configuration is a JSON object with the following parameters:
     - `uid`: (Optional) String.
 The string contains the UID of the user displaying the video in the region.
 If this parameter is not specified, the configurations apply in the order of the users joining the channel.
     - `x_axis`: (Mandatory) Float.
-Relative horizontal position of the top-left corner of the region.
+The relative horizontal position of the top-left corner of the region.
 The value is between 0.0 (leftmost) and 1.0 (rightmost).
     - `y_axis`: (Mandatory) Float.
-Relative vertical position of the top-left corner of the region.
+The relative vertical position of the top-left corner of the region.
 The value is between 0.0 (top) and 1.0 (bottom).
     - `width`: (Mandatory) Float.
-Relative width of the region.
+The relative width of the region.
 The value is between 0.0 and 1.0.
     - `height`: (Mandatory) Float.
-Relative height of the region.
+The relative height of the region.
 The value is between 0.0 and 1.0.
     - `alpha`: (Optional) Float.
 The transparency of the image.
 The value is between 0.0 (transparent) and 1.0 (opaque).
 The default value is 1.0.
     - `render_mode`: (Optional) Number.
 The video display mode:
       - `0`: (Default) Cropped mode.
 Uniformly scales the video until it fills the visible boundaries (cropped).
 One dimension of the video may have clipped contents.